James Sevier Conway: Early life

 James Sevier Conway was born on December 4, 1796, in Greene County, Tennessee, to Thomas and Ann (née Rector) Conway.
 Conway's father was born in Pittsylvania County, Virginia, in 1771.
 His paternal ancestors originated in Conwy, Wales.
+Among Conway’s siblings were politicians Elias N Conway, William B Conway and Henry W Conway.
+One of his cousins was Henry M Rector, the sixth governor of Arkansas.
 Thomas employed private tutors to teach his seven sons and three daughters.
 In 1818, the family moved to St. Louis, where Conway learned the art of land surveying from his uncle William Rector, surveyor-general in Illinois, Missouri, and Arkansas.
 In 1820, Conway resigned a Cole County, Missouri, circuit clerk's position to serve as deputy-surveyor in the newly established Arkansas Territory, where he purchased a tract of land in Hempstead (present-day Lafayette) County.
 While living there, Conway met Mary Jane Bradley, who had migrated with her family from Wilson County, Tennessee.
 They were married December 21, 1825, and had ten children, five of whom died in infancy or early childhood.